SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/lookup.md

 mode results to interactive results you will likely see differences in your lookup results.

-For example, say you're plotting the average price of a stock over the last 30 days.
+For example, say you are plotting the average price of a stock over the last 30 days.

 In live mode, `lookup` returns the real-time price and retains the